 At COPA, we're passionate about cultivating relationships from the soil to the table.

 This means that we partner with organic farmers who care more about the quality of their soil than the ease of their harvest.
 We partner with farmers who practice healthy rotation of their animals on pasture, nurturing the soil as they go.
-This also means that we choose to take the long route at our own farm, Terra Sacra, building up the soil so that we can one day soon provide fresh, nutritious produce.
+This also means that we choose to take the long route at our own farm, Terra Sacra, building up the soil so that we can provide fresh, nutritious produce.

 Our philosphy also means that we don't just look for the best ingredients, but we also strive to build meaningful relationships with our farmers and local providers, fostering a dialogue that encourages each of us to perform to the highest standard.
 And we listen, too, paying attention to the needs of our vendors and seeking out new forms of partnership that will help them in their sustainability efforts.
 This could mean, for example, looking for a way to help a farmer sell an edible cover crop that is necessary for healthy soil but difficult to market.
 Or it could mean choosing to use smaller, heritage breeds of animals such as rabbit, poultry, lambs, and pigs, that are more sustainable for small farmers and increase the genetic diversity of livestock.